impression3d/impression3d.github.io/docs/content-pipeline/building.md

 You need <code>ContentBuilder</code> to build a content project.
 If you haven't, please grab the development toolkit.

 #### Target platform
 Every target platform have some special behaviour, like texture compression.
 You should aware, so your game will be optimized.
+Target platforms are:
+1. Android
+2. iOS
+3. Linux
+4. Mac
+5. UniversalWindows
+6. Windows

 #### Run builder
 1. Open terminal or command prompt